core2000-eU/BasicMemManip/README.md

 **Source code structure:**
 `/src/P/BasicMemManip/__init__.py` is the main file which contains all functions.
 There is no universal main entry point: The user imports the library `import BasicMemManip` and calls it's functions.
-There is no class to be initialized.
+There is no initialization.
 <br>
 <br>